slipstream/SlipStreamDocumentation/docs/advanced_tutorial/scalable-applications.rst

 =====================

 Very few, if any, applications experience a constant load.
-Most experience large fluctuations in the load, needing adjustments to the allocated resources to maintain responsiveness at peak demand and to avoid wasting resources when demand declines.
+Most experience large fluctuations that require adjustments to the allocated resources to maintain responsiveness at peak demand and to avoid wasting resources when demand declines.

 In this section you will learn how to:

 - Deploy an application that can be scaled horizontally and vertically
 - Scale the application through the API
 - Respond to resource changes to update configurations

 Types of Scaling